sumbach/modern-cljs/doc/tutorial-19.md

                  [org.clojure/tools.reader "0.8.0"]])
 ```

-> NOTE 7: As you see, we update both the CLJ release to "1.5.1" and the
+> NOTE 7: As you see, we updated both the CLJ release to "1.5.1" and the
 > `tools.reader` release to "0.8.0".

 ### Locally install the upgraded `shoreleave` libs

-Now that we have upgraded all `shoreleave` libs which are used by the
+Now that we have upgraded all the `shoreleave` libs used by the
 `modern-cljs` project, we need to locally install them in such a way
 that they can be seen by the `modern-cljs` `project.clj` file.